Great teaching is supported by great facilities

 All of our classrooms are under the one roof, fostering a sense of community and togetherness.
-Our world class Resource Centre was opened in 2015, is situated in the centre of the school and is an integral part of the learning program.
+Our Resource Centre, opened in 2015, is situated in the centre of the school and is an integral part of the learning program.

-In 2014 we opened ‘one7five’, a state of the art Middle Year’s facility featuring flexible use classrooms, a theatre and collaborative spaces.
+In 2014 we opened ‘one7five’, a state of the art learning plaza featuring flexible use classrooms, a theatre and collaborative spaces.
 Its name ‘one7five’ acknowledges 2014 as the 175th anniversary of Lutheran education in Australia.

 Specialist Arts facilities provide quality learning spaces to support our skills based program and acknowledge the value we place on creativity.